How Persona use and protect personal information that you give us when you use this website.

 Where relevant, given the nature of the services provided to you, we may also share your information with the following categories of third parties:

-- our contractors and sub-contractors and other organisations acting on our behalf, including our maintenance contractors, health care professionals, our out of office telephone service contractor, our market research contractor, customer communication platform providers (such as Sendgrid and Twilio), on-line payment solution providers (such as Allpay, World Pay and Capita), - our mass mailing partners (such as Critiqom)
+our contractors and sub-contractors and other organisations acting on our behalf, including our maintenance contractors, social and health care professionals, our careline providers, our out of office telephone service contractor, our market research contractors, customer communication platform providers (such as Sendgrid and Twilio), online payment solution providers (such as Allpay, World Pay and Capita), - our mass mailing partners (such as Critiqom)

 We require all third parties to respect the security of your personal information and to treat it in accordance with the law.
 We only permit our third party service providers to process your personal information for specified purposes and in accordance with our instructions.

 Security of your information

 We are committed to ensuring that your information is kept secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and operational procedures to safeguard and secure the information we collect online.

 When you make a payment online, for example when you pay your rent or service charge, we use a third party online payment solution provider such as Allpay, World Pay or Capita to process the payment.
 These companies use an SSL (Secure Socket Layer) technology to protect your personal information.
 SSL is currently the preferred method to securely transfer credit card and other sensitive information over the internet.
 This encryption ensures that information sent during any transaction is protected against any unauthorised interception.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

 We will not transfer or store your personal information outside of the European Economic Area (EEA) unless: